Climate Pledge Arena Ready To Get Kraken For Hockey Debut - ExBulletin

 Climate Pledge Arena Ready To Get Kraken For Hockey Debut

-SEATTLE (AP) The first ever event at the Climate Pledge Arena, whether considered the official first event or not, was far from a soft opening.
+SEATTLE (AP) — The first-ever event at Climate Pledge Arena — whether considered the official first event or not — was far from a soft opening.

-The weeks events that kicked off with the Tuesday night benefit show featuring Foo Fighters are the culmination of a process that began nearly five years ago when Oak View Group was selected by the City of Seattle to renovate what was known as KeyArena when it was home. of the Seattle SuperSonics of the NBA.
+The week’s events — which kicked off with Tuesday night’s benefit show featuring Foo Fighters — are the culmination of a process that began nearly five years ago when Oak View Group was selected by the City of Seattle to renovate what was known as KeyArena when it was home. was to the Seattle SuperSonics of the NBA.

 It was originally envisioned as a $600,000 project.
 When the doors open for the first Kraken game, the price tag will exceed $1 billion, with the facility now featuring deluxe premium seating areas, exclusive clubs and the industry’s first three-sided dual scoreboard system.